Barnes & Noble Education, Inc. (BNED) CEO Mike Huseby on Q2 2021 Results - Earnings Call Transcript

 Mike Huseby

-Our objectives with bartleby are to take it to the next level as a business and how we do that and we will announce when we're ready to do it.
+Our objectives with bartleby are to take it to the next level as a business and how we do that and who we’ll do it with we’ll announce when we're ready to do it.
 So I think we have a plan.
-I just don't think it makes sense to talk about that and so we have specifics.
+I just don't think it makes sense to talk about that until we e have specifics.

 Unidentified Analyst